Managing users (members) within a company

 The Print QR code option allows you to print the QR code associated with the endpoint.
 This is used by the MeetingConnect feature that allows an endpoint to join meetings simply by scanning its QR code with a smartphone.

 To add an endpoint subscription, please contact your account manager at your local certified Pexip Partner.
+Also see Creating endpoint subscriptions in bulk for mass creation of endpoint subscriptions.

 |Access rights||Allows you to set the user as an Administrator or as a standard User (shown as an Account type of Member on the tab).|